The Festool Domino VS The Biscuit Joiner

 I own a DeWalt biscuit joiner which is a reasonable quality machine of a simple design.

 It doesn’t have any special indexing pins like the festival but relies on my pencil marking.
-I have only used my biscuit joiner for jointing boards together for cabinet door panels or tabletops.
-Since owning the Festool domino DF 700 XL I really pick up the biscuit joiner.
+I have only used my biscuit joiner for jointing boards together for cabinet door panels or tabletops because it is a quick way to ensure alignment of the face.
+Since owning the Festool domino DF 700 XL I rearly pick up the biscuit joiner.

 Why do I use my Festool domino instead of biscuit joiner?